cwoodruff/book-network-programming-csharp/Chapter04/chapter04.md

 await example.CallAsyncMethodAndHandleException(); // Exception is handled properly
 ```

-In the second example, the try-catch block effectively catches and handles the exception thrown by the ThrowExceptionAsync method, showcasing the correct way to manage exceptions in asynchronous C# programming.
+In the second example, the try-catch block effectively catches and handles the exception thrown by the `ThrowExceptionAsync` method, showcasing the correct way to manage exceptions in asynchronous C# programming.
 This approach ensures that exceptions do not go unhandled, thereby improving the application's reliability and user experience.

 In the vibrant landscape of asynchronous programming, programmers can encounter several specialized types of exceptions beyond the usual suspects of runtime exceptions.
 These unique challenges require their strategies and capes to conquer.

 First off, we will examine the `TaskCanceledException` exception.
 Handling TaskCanceledException is crucial in asynchronous programming, especially when working with tasks that can be canceled, such as long-running operations or network requests.
-The TaskCanceledException is thrown when a task is canceled, typically through the use of a CancellationToken.
+The `TaskCanceledException` is thrown when a task is canceled, typically through the use of a `CancellationToken`.
 Proper handling of this exception allows your application to respond gracefully to cancellation requests, improving responsiveness and user experience.
-Below is an example demonstrating how to handle TaskCanceledException in an asynchronous method.
+Below is an example demonstrating how to handle `TaskCanceledException` in an asynchronous method.

 ```C#
 public class Example